pippinbarr/cart263-2019/slides/jquery/jquery.md

 ## Chaining effects

-- Also in fact, we can often __chain__ these functions together, because much of the time each jQuery action __returns__ the object that it just worked on, meaning you can add another action!
+- Also in fact, we can __chain__ these functions together, because jQuery actions __return__ the selection they just worked on, meaning you can add another action to that same selection!

 ```javascript
 $('div').hide().fadeIn(2000);
 ```

-- You can even write them on separate lines if that looks clearer
+- You can even write them on separate lines if that looks clearer to you

 ```javascript
 $('div')